IE0005/VST-DDPM/README.md

 ✔ Handles **non-stationary Rician** MRI noise
 ✔ Converts MRI noise to **Approximate Gaussian** for diffusion
 ✔ Uses: DDPM for training and DDIM for inference.
-✔ Validated on simulated MRI datasets
+✔ Trained and tested on simulated Brain MRI datasets.

 ---